svenkreiss/svenkreiss.github.io/content/dvds-js-v0.1.0.md

 > Checkout the code on [github.com/svenkreiss/dvds-js](http://github.com/svenkreiss/dvds-js).

-The aim of `dvds-js` is to have data structures in JavaScript that you can `fork()`, serialize and send over the wire, `commit()` to and then stream back and `merge()` with full conflict resolution.
+The aim of `dvds-js` is to have a container (or repository) for data structures in JavaScript that you can `fork()`, serialize and send over the wire, `commit()` to and then stream back and `merge()` with full conflict resolution.
 Here, _data structures_ means anything that can be serialized with JSON.

 This post is about the first development release, version 0.1.0.